-Today, Franz Kafka is remembered as a troubled young writer who had a multifaceted personality.
-He was often troubled by feelings of inadequacy, problems with women, and sometimes lacked confidence in his own abilities.
+He was often troubled by feelings of inadequacy and problems with women and sometimes lacked confidence in his own abilities.
 His life was an interesting one, even though it was cut short.
-Kafka died at the age of 40.
+Franz Kafka died at the age of 40.

 Today, the word Kafkaesque is evoked to mean anything that is nightmarish and psychologically disturbing.
-This is in honour of the terrible images that Kafka crafted in his stories and novels.
+This is in honor of the terrible images that Kafka crafted in his stories and novels.

 After graduating from law school, Kafka was hired at two different insurance companies.
 Due to his employment at the latter, he avoided the draft and did not have to fight in World War I (even though he wanted to).
 His job was deemed essential.

 He fantasized about striking it rich with his friend Max Brod

 Over the course of their friendship, Kafka and Brod considered various avenues through which they might increase their wealth.
 One of these includes writing travel guides for those who wanted to visit Europe on a budget.

 According to his close friend Max Brod, the enigmatic Franz Kafka could never tell a lie.
 He was unfailingly truthful, sometimes to a fault.
 Brod stated that Kafka believed in “absolute truthfulness”.

 He was engaged twice to the same woman

 Franz Kafka fell hard to Felice Bauer.
 The two met in 1912 when he was visiting Max Brod and his wife.
 Brod’s sister was married to a cousin of Felice’s and when Kafka met her he immediately has “an unshakeable opinion” of her “strong chin,” “Almost broken nose,” “Bare throat,” and “unattractive hair”.
 He began sending her daily letters, many of which were published after his death.